 Shambhavi is the spiritual director of Jaya Kula.
 Her principle training is in the View and practices of Trika Shaivism, the nondual Tantrik tradition of Kashmir, and the Dzogchen tradition of Tibet.
 She has also studied meditation with teachers in the Kagyu and Nyingma traditions.
 Her root Guru is Anandamayi Ma, the 20th century Bengali teacher.

 Shambhavi emphasizes direct encounters with the wisdom of the heart through the more explicitly devotional teachings and practices of Trika Shaivism and Dzogchen.
 She is also known for making complex teachings about the nature of the self and reality understandable, practical, and always relatable to everyday experience.
 Her teachings are grounded in her more than thirty years of daily personal practice and personal retreats.

 At one time, Shambhavi taught at Northwestern University.
 She left academia in 2004 in order to devote herself to practice, writing and teaching in her spiritual tradition.

-Shambhavi is the author of The Reality Sutras: Seeking the Heart of Trika Shaivism (2018), Nine Poisons, Nine Medicines, Nine Fruits (2017), Tantra: the Play of Awakening: Adventures in Direct Realization Tantra (2012), Pilgrims to Opennness: Direct Realization Tantra in Everyday Life (2009), Returning (2015), and No Retreat: Poems on the Way to Waking Up (2016).
+Shambhavi is the author of The Reality Sutras: Seeking the Heart of Trika Shaivism (2018), Nine Poisons, Nine Medicines, Nine Fruits (2017), The Play of Awakening: Adventures in Direct Realization Tantra (2012), Pilgrims to Opennness: Direct Realization Tantra in Everyday Life (2009), Returning (2015), and No Retreat: Poems on the Way to Waking Up (2016).
 In addition, she published an academic book, Avatar Bodies: a Tantra for Posthumanism.
 She holds an MFA in Fiction from Mills College and a Ph.D. in Modern Thought and Literature from Stanford University.